xmlking/reactive-apps/README.md

 ### Run
 ##### Manual
 Start all 3 apps: [mongo-data-service](./mongo-data-service/), [stream-service](./stream-service/), [ui-app](./ui-app/)
+> If you want to debug the app, add --debug-jvm parameter to Gradle command line

 ##### Docker
 You can also build Docker images and run all via `Docker Compose`
 ```bash